DanielJohnston/2017-battle/README.md

 As Player 1,
 So I can start to win a game of Battle,
 I want my attack to reduce Player 2's HP by 10

+As two Players,
+So we can continue our game of Battle,
+We want to switch turns
 ```